LawiOtieno/github-search/README.md

 # GithubSearch
+This is an Application that enables people to search for users in GitHub using their usernames or repositories.
+The search results provide user details and public repositories.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.
+<p>This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.</p>

 ## Development server